Tymin0912/AFC_GA/FINAL_GA_CODE/READ_ME.txt

 Read Me file for Genetic Algorithm code.

+STILL NEED TO DO:
+- You need to write code to save the .csv files where you want them and have them indexed so that the fitness function can take the right files and calculate the efficiency.
+- Write the code that does the hdawg stuff so that when you run the code it will run the sequence_params.
+- These parts are highlighted with ### in the HOW TO USE section.

 Pesudo Code:
 -Creates a random population of size N
 -Individuals in the population are arrays [x,x,x,x,x]